What is the selfdestruct function?

 Therefore, selfdestruct was created to serve as an exit door in case of security threats.
 Although it was first called the “suicide function”, it was renamed to selfdestruct from Solidity v0.5.0 onwards.

-Selfdestruct is helpful when developers need to upgrade smart contracts.
+Selfdestruct was helpful when developers need to upgrade smart contracts.
 For instance, the ERC-20 framework is the standard implementation for all fungible tokens on Ethereum for the purpose of interoperability.
 Any token that does not interface with the ERC-20 standard will have difficulty interacting with other contracts.

-Developers also use the selfdestruct function to safeguard against potential security threats.
+Developers also used the selfdestruct function to safeguard against potential security threats.
 According to the same 2021 selfdestruct smart contract report, when developers find security flaws in their contracts, a selfdestruct function helps them immediately terminate the flawed contract and replace it with a secure contract.

 The second disadvantage of using selfdestruct is that it can only transfer Ether (ETH) and not other ERC-20 tokens such as altcoins or NFTs which follow the ERC-721 token standard.
 Once selfdestruct is called, these assets can never be recovered.

-Therefore, some protocol users and developers have expressed mixed feelings about using the selfdestruct function.
+The function made it possible for developers to call selfdestruct, and direct the funds to their personal wallets.
+For this reason, some protocol users and developers have expressed mixed feelings about using the selfdestruct function.

 Selfdestruct works by erasing the contract bytecode from the chain, sending any liquidity to a specified address, and then, refunding a portion of the gas fees to developers.